Qiskit/qiskit-ibm-runtime/docs/how_to/error-mitigation.rst

       estimator = Estimator(session=session, options=options)
       job = estimator.run(circuits=[psi1], observables=[H1], parameter_values=[theta1])
       psi1_H1 = job.result()
-      # Close the session only if all jobs are finished, and you don't need to run more in the session
-      session.close()

 .. note::
     As you increase the resilience level, you will be able to use additional methods to improve the accuracy of your result.
 However, because the methods become more advanced with each level, they require additional sampling overhead (time) to generate more accurate expectation values.